k-box/k-box/packages/contentprocessing/readme.md

 ## Add a new Preview renderer to support new file formats

-create the class that respect the Content\Contracts\Preview interface in the folder Preview, then add it in the `PreviewFactory` to the `LOADER_MAPPING` constant.
+create the class that respect the KBox\Documents\Contracts\Preview interface in the folder Preview, then add it in the `PreviewFactory` to the `LOADER_MAPPING` constant.